-Betty Barlow Manygoats is Dine and Water Clan.
+Betty Barlow Manygoats (b.1945) is Dine', from the Water Clan.
 She learned to make pottery from her mother, Zonie Barlow.
-As early as 1978 Betty introduced a horny toad motif to her pots, winning awards for her work at the annual Navajo exhibitions held at the Museum of Northern Arizona in Flagstaff and at the Inter-Tribal Indian Ceremony in Gallup, New Mexico.
-Manygoats uses Navajo clay from Black Mesa, forming it into coils that wind upward.
+As early as 1978 Betty introduced a horny toad motif to her pots, winning awards for her work at the annual Navajo exhibitions held at the Museum of Northern Arizona in Flagstaff and the Inter-Tribal Indian Ceremonial in Gallup, New Mexico.
+Betty uses Navajo clay from Black Mesa, forming it into coils that wind upward.
 She then smooths the coiled clay and adds the decorations.
 Horned toad scales are fashioned with a bobby pin.
 Fireclouds occur where the wood ash comes in contact with the clay.
-After firing warm pinon pitch is applied inside and out.
+After firing, warm piñon pitch is applied inside and out.